Renewable Energy in Quebec: 15 Facts

 15. More than 170,000 homes have geothermal systems to heat and cool their homes in Québec.
 (Tran Climatisation)

 Wind Farm, Gaspesie Coastline, Quebec

 For example.
 Québec set a goal of having 1.5 million light-duty electric vehicles on its roads by 2030, representing roughly 30 per cent of all light-duty traffic.
-Also previously mentioned is the its goal to increase its bioenergy production 50 per cent by 2030.
+Also previously mentioned is its goal to increase its bioenergy production 50 per cent by 2030.

 Quebec’s record on renewable energy is world-class!
-And, with continued development of new hydro capacity, the province has many opportunities to provide Americans with even more renewably generated electricity – reducing greenhouse gas emissions and taking action on climate!
+And, with the continued development of new hydro capacity, the province has many opportunities to provide Americans with even more renewably generated electricity – reducing greenhouse gas emissions and taking action on climate!

 The Champlain Hudson Power Express (CHPE) transmission line from Quebec to Queens will supply New York with ~20 per cent of its annual electricity needs.
 CHPE is an excellent example of why the world needs more Canadian electricity, oil, natural gas, and everything else in between!